MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 * App caching happens on a per app (not on a per tab) basis within the same window.

-* Apps are expected to sleep when cached and it uses minimal compute or network resources and minimize SDK requests.
+* Apps are expected to sleep when cached that is it uses minimal compute or network resources and minimizes SDK requests.
 All the register handlers and the following SDK requests are allowed when the app is cached:

   * `initialize`
   * `notifyappLoaded`